Ayuba Suleiman Diallo: In England

-According to his own account, Oglethorpe was moved with sentiment upon hearing the suffering Ayuba had endured.
-Oglethorpe purchased Ayuba and sent him to the office of the Royal African Company in London.
+According to his own account, Oglethorpe was moved with sentiment upon hearing the suffering Ayuba had endured as a slave.
+Oglethorpe sent Ayuba to the office of the Royal African Company in London.
 Bluett and Ayuba travelled to England in 1733.
 During the journey Ayuba learned to communicate in English.
-However emotionally swayed his letters claimed him to be, Oglethorpe was not so conscientious to leave instructions with the London office of the RAC concerning what to do with Ayuba upon his arrival in late April 1733.
+However emotionally swayed his letters claimed him to be, Oglethorpe was apparently not so conscientious as to leave instructions with the London office of the RAC concerning what to do with Ayuba upon his arrival in late April 1733.

 Captain Henry Hunt (or perhaps his brother, William Hunt), one of the original factors in charge of Ayuba's enslavement, arranged for lodging in a country province.
 Yet Ayuba heard rumours that Hunt was planning to sell him to traders who claimed they would deliver him home.
 Ayuba, fearing yet more trickery, contacted Bluett and other men whom he had met en route to London.
 Bluett took Ayuba to his own home in Cheshunt, Hertfordshire, and promised not to sell him without letting him know.
 The RAC, following Oglethorpe's orders, made in part through persistent requests from interested men in London, subsequently paid all the expenses and purchase price of the bond for Ayuba.
-Ayuba beseeched Bluett once again, explaining that none of this secured he would not be enslaved once again.
+Ayuba beseeched Bluett once again, explaining that none of this guaranteed that he would not be enslaved once again.
 According to Bluett, all the honourable men involved had promised they would not sell Ayuba into slavery, so, though supposedly Ayuba was not under any threat, Bluett and other sympathizers paid "fifty-nine pounds, six shillings, and eleven pence half-penny" simply to ease Ayuba's anxiety.
-Englishmen in London and surrounding provinces who had met Ayuba collected money so that his "freedom in form," an official document seal made and sealed by the RAC.
+Englishmen in London and surrounding provinces who had met Ayuba collected money so that his "freedom in form", an official document seal made and sealed by the RAC.
 Bluett explained, "Job's Mind being now perfectly easy," he could fraternize with London's elite, obtaining many gifts and new friendships, while also being of service to Hans Sloane through his newly acquired ability to translate Arabic into English.
-His service to Hans Sloane included organizing the collection of Arabic Manuscripts at the British Museum.
-While in England, Ayuba was in the company of many other prominent people, including the royal family and John Montagu, 2nd Duke of Montagu and his wife, Mary, Duchess of Montagu, which led him to being inducted into the Spalding Gentlemen's Society.
+His service to Sloane included organizing the collection of Arabic Manuscripts at the British Museum.
+While in England, Ayuba was in the company of many other prominent people, including the royal family and John Montagu, 2nd Duke of Montagu and his wife, Mary, Duchess of Montagu, which led to his induction into the Spalding Gentlemen's Society.